Star Trek Logo

 Star Trek Emblem

-The text part exists separately and is used as titles; therefore, there are several types of typefaces.
-Each of them is presented in a certain film, game, or TV series along with a corporate logo.
+The text part exists separately and is used as titles; therefore, several types of typefaces exist.
+Each is presented in a certain film, game, or TV series, along with a corporate logo.
 In The Original Series and The Animated Series, the font is called Final Frontier Old Style.
 Designer Allen R. Walden created it.
-In The Next Generation, the choice fell on the proprietary typeface StarNext, in Deep Space Nine – on Kiwi Media’s Bajoran, and in Voyager – the Final Frontier typeface, designed by legendary Allen R. Walden.
+In The Next Generation, the choice fell on the proprietary typeface StarNext, Deep Space Nine on Kiwi Media’s Bajoran, and Voyager – the Final Frontier typeface, designed by legendary Allen R. Walden.

 Star Trek Symbol

 The latest version is called Enterprise.
 He is involved in a TV series of the same name.
 Some letters are curly.
 For example, “S,” “A,” “R,” and “E” are complemented by diagonal lines with an acute angle.
-And the corporate colors are always the same: yellow, white, black.
-Sometimes blue is used.
+The corporate colors are always yellow, white, and black.
+Sometimes, blue is used.

 What is the meaning behind the Star Trek logo?